UPDATE: All lanes open on I-90/39

 All lanes are now open.

-Rain showers along with windy conditions.
-High 62F.
+Partly cloudy skies this evening, then windy with a few showers late.
+Low near 45F.
 Winds SSW at 20 to 30 mph.
-Chance of rain 50%.
+Chance of rain 40%.
 Winds could occasionally gust over 40 mph..

 Click on the poll question to view the full results.